 On the Fence About Getting the Vaccine?

 You should seriously consider it, with few exceptions.
-"Everyone over the age of 6 months should get a flu shot, unless you've previously had an allergic reaction," said Dr. Stephanie Long, MD, at One Medical.
+"Everyone over the age of 6 months should get a flu shot, unless you've previously had an allergic reaction," Stephanie Long, MD, of One Medical, told POPSUGAR.
 "The flu shot is not a live vaccine, which means it cannot give you the flu.
 The vaccine asks your body to make an immune response, so if you feel aches or a little under the weather, it's not the flu — it's your body making the appropriate immune response."

 The doctors also emphatically reiterated the importance of vigilant handwashing.
-"It's an excellent way to prevent transmission from hand contact," said Dr. Sussex-Pizula.
+"It's an excellent way to prevent transmission from hand contact," Dr. Sussex-Pizula said.
 "We touch our face hundreds of times per day, potentially introducing the virus into our facial mucus membranes, and handwashing can decrease this spread."